carlso70/WaveEdit/README.md

   The effects are under the filters pull down menu (Echo, speed up, slow down, reverse, etc..).

+  You can zoom in and zoom out using the buttons located under the view tab

   There is also a cut/copy/paste options as well.

   Some Helpful shortcuts include